blackbjorn/pynba/README.rst

 Pynba is a WSGI Middleware for Pinba_.
 It allows realtime monitoring/statistics server using MySQL as a read-only interface.

-It accumulates and processes data sent over UDP by multiple PHP processes and displays statistics in a nice human-readable form of simple "reports", also providing read-only interface to the raw data in order to make possible generation of more sophisticated reports and stats.
+It accumulates and processes data sent over UDP by multiple Python processes and displays statistics in a nice human-readable form of simple "reports", also providing read-only interface to the raw data in order to make possible generation of more sophisticated reports and stats.